-At the age of 15 in 1560, Lucrezia must leave her home in Florence, Italy, to marry Alfonso II d'Este, the Duke of Ferrara.
-Alfonso, originally engaged to marry Lucrezia's sister, who had died not long before, is desperate for an heir to consolidate his power.
-He appears considerate and patient at first, but during the first year of their marriage, Lucrezia discovers that a much different man lurks beneath his calm exterior.
+The Marriage Portrait by Maggie O'Farrell--the National Book Award-winning author of Hamnet--unspools the immersive and poignant story of the woman who was the inspiration for Robert Browning's famous poem "My Last Duchess," Lucrezia di Cosimo de' Medici.
+Lucrezia is only 15 years old in 1560 when she is forced to leave her home in Florence to marry Alfonso II d'Este, the Duke of Ferrara.
+Originally engaged to marry Lucrezia's recently deceased sister, Alfonso is desperate for an heir to consolidate his power.
+But while Alfonso appears considerate and patient at first, Lucrezia soon begins to see that a much different, much more dangerous, man lurks beneath his calm exterior.